We’ve worked in partnership with Bristol Children’s Hospital since 1995, helping sick children and their families every step of the way.

 2005 – Pioneering new developments

-We fund a ground-breaking limb reconstruction unit at Bristol Children’s Hospital to pioneer treatments for children from Bristol, the South West and South Wales will severe mobility issues and complex deformities.
+We fund a ground-breaking limb reconstruction unit at Bristol Children’s Hospital to pioneer treatments for children from Bristol, the South West and South Wales with severe mobility issues and complex deformities.

 2006 – Skydive extraordinaire